willdelorm/aoc2024/README.md

 In part 1, I traversed the input and saved the locations for every instance of the letter X. Once I had that, I took each instance and searched for instances of "XMAS" by checking each adjacent space.
 Achieving this involved a bit of recursion which, to my surprise, came pretty quickly to me!
 Only when it reached the final letter "S" was that instance considered a success and added to the count.

 I struggled to solve part 2 for a while due to thinking that I _must_ use some of part 1 to do it.
 When I took a step back, I realized I could forego recursion and answer this challenge more simply.
 This time, I found all the instances of "A", got the values from each corner where valid (ignoring out of bounds positions) and checked them against the 4 valid options.
 I deserved a forehead smack when this answer finally came to me!

+### Day 11: Plutonian Pebbles

+Memoization to the rescue!
+After reading today's challenge, I brainstormed a few ways to tackle the solution.
+Nesting for loops this way and that would work, but became exponentially challenging to result in an answer on Part 2.

+Recursion seemed like the right answer because it would reduce the amount of memory being used at one time.
+With each starting value, the program would drill down until it ran out of blinks, then return the total number of stones within each branch.
+This worked fine for part 1 because the number of blinks was relatively few, so my computer was able to handle the number of computations.

+When I threw part 2's whopping 75 blinks at my program, my computer's fans went into overdrive as it tried to calculate the exponentially-larger number of computations.
+After 10 minutes, I killed the program and considered what to do.
+I was certain my logic so far was sound, so I had to add something here.
+Then it dawned on me that there was likely many calculations that repeat throughout the run.
+If I could save these values the first time, it would drastically reduce how much work my program would have to do.

+I had to look up memoization to refresh myself on how to structure it.
+Once I had done that, I was able to plug it into my recursive function and WOW!
+I expected it to run faster, but part 2 went from a potentially-infinite run time to a measly 153ms!
+Even part 1 improved by roughly 80%.
+I'll have to keep that trusty memo around for the rest of the month, it's sure to come in handy!